 3. Mobile apps.

-These days, more and more people are using smartphones and tablets instead of laptops and PCs to access the Internet and manage daily tasks.
-After all, those who already have these devices in their pockets typically find it easier to check-in with something or quickly browse the web instead of having to set up a laptop or sit down to a PC … and the move towards portability isn’t looking to slow down anytime soon.
-Keeping this in mind, it’s essential for forward-thinking businesses in the modern age to embrace mobile platforms, and the sooner it can happen, the better.
+These days, smartphones and tablets are replacing laptops and PCs.
+Users who already have these devices in their pockets find it easier to check-in with with work or quickly browse the web instead of having to set up a laptop or sit down to a PC … and the move towards portability isn’t looking to slow down anytime soon.
+Keeping this in mind, it’s essential for forward-thinking businesses to embrace mobile platforms, and the sooner it can happen, the better.

 In order for your employees to find true success at work, they need to be connected to the office while they’re on the go.
 Designing or purchasing a mobile intranet app for Android and iOS that your staff can use to connect with your organization while on the road or at home is an excellent way to keep employee motivation and engagement levels high … not to mention increase productivity and save money.